-As per the best practices, OKRs should be transparent to the whole organisation - transparency is one of the key pillars of OKR benefits.
+As per the best practices, OKRs should be transparent to the whole organization.
+Transparency is one of the key pillars of OKR benefits.

 However, there're always exceptions where you'd like to limit the visibility of specific OKRs.
 It might be because of sensitive information or project specifics where non-disclosure is required.